6: Blind Faith

 “Kosho was trying to let me know to stop, but I second-guessed him.
 So I fell through.
 If I would’ve listened, that wouldn’t have happened.

-"I almost had another one of those moments back there with the ursaluna."
-Even with the heat of the fire on his face, he could feel his face grow hotter still.
-"I'm glad I listened to you.
-I'm glad you're here."
+“I almost had another one of those moments back there with the ursaluna.”
+Even with the heat of the fire on his face, he could feel his cheeks grow hotter still.
+“I’m glad I listened to you.
+I’m glad you’re here.”

 Una tipped her head to one side.
-"You have chosen such a dangerous journey.
-Why do you continue, even knowing its risks?"
+“You have chosen a dangerous journey.
+Why do you continue, even knowing its risks?”

 He let out a long sigh.
 “That’s a big question.
 I mean, it’s a lot of things, right?”
 He watched the flames, rubbing Zip’s ear, but he could still feel Una’s eyes on him.
 “I probably haven’t been doing a good job lately of showing it, but it’s fun too.
 I get to hang out with pokemon and hike all day and win battles.
 And … and I guess, probably it’s because of my dad.”